Easy Weekend Project-DIY Aged Mirror and Frame

 For the project I am about to show you I used a gilded picture frame that I had either picked up at my local second hand store or found somewhere-I don't really remember (I have of habit of picking stuff up for later use sometimes) and since it didn't have the glass in it, I cut a piece of old glass that I removed from old window panes.

-For this project I used Kyrlon Looking Glass and here in Canada it is not always easy to find.
-I got this batch from my local art store which they ordered for me but Rustoleum Mirror Effects also does the job really well.
-Both, I might add, are extremely liquid and it is best to work on a flat surface to avoid runs and drips which totally defeats the purpose of attaining an "antique" look.
+For this project I used Kyrlon Looking Glass which was purchased at my local art store.
+I have used Rustoleum Mirror Effects and it also does the job really well.
+Both, I might add, are extremely liquid and it is best to work on a flat surface to avoid runs and drips which completely ruin the attempt to obtain an "antique" look.

 Shake your paint well and start with a light coat-don't rush.
 As I've said, the paint, when sprayed on comes out very liquid.
 The paint dries quickly but spraying on too much will create pooling and potential runs.
 You want this to look as authentic as possible.